 In 2015, Seaweed started making waves in the superfood category.
 More health-conscious people have started taking notice and for good reason.

-Studies have shown that seaweed is packed full of nutrients and minerals, giving it it’s worthy superfood status.
+Studies have shown that seaweed is packed full of nutrients and minerals, giving it its worthy superfood status.
 Eating seaweed regularly has various health benefits and may help reverse and prevent diseases.

 Keep in mind that every seaweed has different levels of nutrients and minerals.
 So, it’s difficult to say specifically what is in each of the 35,000 different species of seaweed.
 It is known that seaweed contains:

-- Fiber
+• Fiber

-- Protein
+• Protein

-- Vitamins, and
+• Vitamins, and

-- Minerals
+• Minerals

 When you read the nutritional information provided on a packet of seaweed they say that it consists of between 8% and 72% Carbohydrates (depending upon the species), 12% Fats, and 16% Protein.
 In my opinion, it should also include Seaweed 100% Nutritious and Healthy.

 A Word of Caution; People taking medicines should be mindful that eating seaweed may interfere with their medication.
 Many of the brown varieties contain anticoagulant properties which help to thin the blood.
-It is believed that this helps blood circulation and support heart health.
+It is believed that this helps blood circulation and supports heart health.

 Seaweed also contains Iodine which is great for supporting the function of the thyroid, but if you are taking thyroid medication, the naturally occurring minerals in the seaweed may impact the way that your medication works.